tc4mpbell/manythingsblog/src/pages/2019-01/writing-things-down.md

 ----

+*__Postscript &mdash;__
 Thanks for reading!
-I learned a lot while writing this down.
-Namely, about writing clearly being hard, and needing more practice.
-I'm going to do more in 2019.
-I'd love to hear from you -- taylor@manythingsblue.com. @manythingsblue on Twitter.
+I learned a lot about what I was trying to say while writing this down.
+I'm going to write more in 2019.
+It'll get better with practice :).
+If you have comments, I'd love to hear from you -- [taylor@manythingsblue.com](mailto:taylor@manythingsblue.com). [@manythingsblue](https://twitter.com/manythingsblue) on Twitter.*